-VRC’s Complex Instruments Group is a team of seasoned professionals who help clients determine fair value estimates and lower the risks of late filings, restatements, delays and additional cost associated with SEC comment letters.
-We bring deep experience valuing a wide range of complex securities, including credit/debt instruments, derivatives, equity and structured products.
+VRC’s Complex Instruments Group is a team of seasoned professionals who help clients determine fair value estimates and lower the risks of late filings, restatements, delays, and additional costs associated with SEC comment letters.
+We bring deep experience valuing a wide range of complex securities, including credit/debt instruments, derivatives, equity, and structured products.

-Complex securities are typically rich in economic features and closely linked to an equity, debt or hybrid instrument.
+Complex securities are typically rich in economic features and closely linked to an equity, debt, or hybrid instrument.
 Many include features that alter cash flows over the life of the security, such as options, return multiples or thresholds, and/or specific IRR and price-performance targets.
-In corporate settings, securities with these characteristics are often created as part of incentive compensation, corporate transactions, capital raises or external financing activities.
+In a corporate setting, securities with these characteristics are often created as part of incentive compensation, corporate transactions, capital raises, or external financing activities.